12 Ways to Make Every Interaction With Customers Fantastic (+ Expert Tips)

 11. Offer customers multiple channels through which they can reach out and get assistance.

-Normand Chevrette, the president and CEO of CME Corp, ensures that CME Corp’s customers have multiple channels through which they can get assistance.
+Normand Chevrette, the President and CEO of CME Corp, ensures that CME Corp’s customers can reach them through many channels.

-If clients encounter urgent equipment problems, they can coordinate with dedicated, local account managers for immediate guidance, she says.
+She says that if clients encounter urgent equipment problems, they can coordinate with dedicated, local account managers for immediate guidance.
 They can also explore a user-friendly website and find helpful resources, like articles and ebooks.

 “For more complex problems, a phone support option is available, as it connects them to our knowledgeable customer service representatives,” Chevrette says.
 “With this multi-channel approach, we ensure healthcare professionals receive prompt and personalized assistance...”